pedestal/pedestal/app/docs/design-spec.md

 `:records` from the map.
 This would generate an inform message with 10,000 event entries.

-Once possible solution would be to use wildcards to indicate many changes of the same type.
+One possible solution would be to use wildcards to indicate many changes of the same type.

 ```clj